Listed below are some of the techniques and modalites that are integrated into my practice. Also some continuing education I have received.

 Japanese Ashiatsu (Summer 2013) In the summer of 2013, I had the previledge of receving a quick one-on-one tutorial from Mr.Usuki from Sokuatsu Bodycare School.
 Similar work with various style is rapidly gaining popularity in Japan, due to it's quick and easy access for clients, and the widespread culture of lying on Futons on wooven grass mats.

-Sokssage (my own blend of feet work) - ["Soku" means Feet] + [ma"ssage"] = "Sokssage" This is simply a name I came up with for my work using feet.
-In my practice, client will lie down on massage table or soft surface on the floor.
+Sokssage (my own blend of feet work) - ["Soku" means Feet] + [ma"ssage"] = "Sokssage" is my work employing my feet.
+Clients lie down on a massage table lowered to the floor.
 Broad compression along major muscles will bring a deeply relaxing experience, and general sense of well being.
-In addition, due to the ease of setting up (less linens and lotion/cream) and less stress on the therapists body, I am able to offer this with less fee compared to other services.
+A very effective way to get to "hard-to-reach-knots" and break up adhesion on a wide area.

 Usui Reiki (Usui, Level I, II & Masters, 2013) - Drawing upon universal loving energy, I approach Reiki as a non-relegious, spiritual development method with added healing benefits to self and others.
-Originally from Japan, Reiki has seen tremendous growth in the US before being reimported back to Japan, thus brings in interesting cultural perspective for me and it was for this reason I have studied it more than being a religous practitioner (honest confession.)
+Originally from Japan, Reiki has seen tremendous growth in the US before being reimported back to Japan.
+Learning about that history itself, to me is fun and brings in interesting cultural perspective!

-Kinesio Taping Method - The application of the elastic therapeutic tape developed by Dr.Kase Kenzo helps to do a couple of things - of which two of them I fully understand.
+Kinesio Taping Method (June 2013) The application of the elastic therapeutic tape developed by Dr.Kase Kenzo does a myriad of things - of which let me start with two simple ones I fully comprehend and can explain.
 1. assisting muscles and joints to retrain movement, 2. creating "space" to increase fluidity and better flow.
-There seems to be more as science catches up, i.e. adding sensory input to facilitate nervous activity etc. One day training received from Mr.Okane, Dr. Kase's closest collegue of 20 years.
-(June 2013, but have no official certification in the US.)
+As science catches up, more should be explained (i.e. adding sensory input to facilitate nervous activity etc.) I have received a full day training from Mr.Okane, who is Dr. Kase's closest collegue of 20 years.